emutos/manual/usermanual/docs/index.md

 Use the Options -> Set preferences... dialog to have GEM confirm file deletions, copies or overwrites.

+In the same window, select ``More preferences`` to set:

-Select More preferences to set how quickly GEM decides you have double clicked on something rather than two separate clicks, whether you have to click on a menu to get it or just mouse over it, and the time and date formats.
+* how quickly GEM decides you have double clicked on something rather than two separate clicks,

+* whether you have to click on a menu to get it or just mouse over it, and

+* the time and date formats.

 ### Desktop Configuration ###